 Midwifery Certification Exam Prep: Two Day Approach

 This session provides a comprehensive overview of the midwifery certification board examination.
 The session is divided into six sections and offers content and case-based questions for review as well as access to educators and clinical experts to assist in their preparation.
 Student are encouraged to explore their personal learning preferences and establish a plan for preparation for the board examination.

 Saturday, May 22, 10:00 AM – 6:00 PM ET

 Dismantling Racism and Encouraging Innovation in Midwifery Education

-Kim Dau, Judy Lazarus, Erin Morelli, Amy Nacht
+Afternoon Session: Judy Lazarus, Erin Morelli, Amy Nacht, and Round Table presenters

 Workshop – Academic Education – 6.5 CEs

 The ACNM Clinical and Academic Educators Committee invites you to join us for an exciting day!
-Highlights of our day include: an antiracism training for preceptors and faculty and a presentation on bringing an antiracist lens to your midwifery classroom.
-Our day will continue with a sharing circle of innovative teaching/precepting approaches, including adapting to the online environment.
-We will wrap up with our popular roundtables featuring ingenious and innovative pedagogy from midwifery educators
+During the morning session, we will offer attendees a chance to experience an antiracism training for preceptors and faculty.
+Our afternoon session will include a session on innovative ways to bring an antiracist lens to your midwifery classroom.
+Our day will conclude with our highly popular roundtables bringing inspiration and sharing innovative teaching/precepting approaches.

 OB/GYN Ultrasound Hands On Workshop